-Courses in home economics deal with the effective feeding, clothing, and housing of the family; the care, growth, and guidance of children; the family relationships; the development of artistic sense and taste that brings beauty into the home in many ways; the sociological basis of housing and an understanding of design in home planning and furnishing; the organization and running of the home on a sound economic, social, and management basis; the care and use of equipment.
+Courses in home economics deal with the effective feeding, clothing, and housing of the family; the care, growth, and guidance of children; the family relationships; the development of artistic sense and taste that brings beauty into the home in many ways; the organization and running of the home on a sound economic, social, and hygienic basis; and the care and use of equipment.

 There are seven departments in the College: Child Development and Family Relationships; Food and Nutrition; Home Economics Education; Household Economics and Management; Housing and Design; Institution Management; Textiles and Clothing.
 Effort is made to so interrelate the work of the departments that students think of them not as isolated divisions but rather as different aspects of the total program of education for homemaking.
-In addition, a course is offered in orientation.
+In addition, a course is offered in Orientation.